Student Handbook: Graduate Academic Policies

 Any request by a graduate student for the Graduate Review Board to consider a matter must be submitted in writing, together with all supporting materials, at least forty-eight hours before the next scheduled meeting of the Board.

 The Office of Academic Records and Registration maintains the academic transcript of each student.
 Unofficial transcripts are available on the portal for current students.
-A student's transcript is available to a student upon written request.
+A student's official transcript is available to a student upon written request.
 An official transcript bears the seal of the College and the signature of the Registrar.
 A transcript issued directly to a student is designated "Issued to Student."
 To obtain a copy of his or her transcript, a student must complete the Transcript Request form available on the Registrar's page of the Wheelock College website and pay a fee for each transcript requested.
 To obtain an official transcript or his or her degree, a student must also have satisfied his or her financial obligations to the College.